 Libraries Australia is committed to supporting the creation and exchange of records.
-Just as records created according to older cataloguing rules continue to be used and exchanged some 30 years after the implementation of AACR2, these and AACR2 records, will continue to be used and will co-exist in our library systems with RDA records.
+Just as records created according to older cataloguing rules continue to be used and exchanged some 30 years after the implementation of AACR2, these and AACR2 records will continue to be used and will coexist in library systems with RDA records.

 Libraries downloading records from Libraries Australia may choose to use the downloaded records as they are, or modify them in their local system to suit their own requirements.
-Cataloguers are not required to upgrade records to RDA but since RDA is now the preferred standard, cataloguers should not change RDA records to conform to earlier cataloguing standards.
+Cataloguers are not required to upgrade records to RDA.
+However, since RDA is now the preferred standard, cataloguers should not change RDA records to conform to earlier cataloguing standards.

 When editing and replacing records in the ANBD, cataloguers may choose to add RDA data elements to existing non-RDA records without re-cataloguing the entire record to meet the RDA cataloguing standard.
 The resulting record is considered to be a hybrid record as it contains elements of previous cataloguing standards, such as AACR2, as well as RDA.

-At Libraries Australia we are actively creating hybrid records for authority records and bibliographic records.
-In the merging process, elements from the un-preferred record are added to the preferred record, so RDA elements may be added to AACR2 records and vice versa.
+Libraries Australia is actively creating hybrid records for authority and bibliographic records.
+In the merging process, elements from the un-preferred record are added to the preferred record, so RDA elements may be added to AACR2 records, and vice versa.

 Cataloguers may also create hybrid records if they choose to add any of the following to a non-RDA record:

-When adding or editing elements such as these, please do not re-code the record as RDA.
+When adding or editing elements such as these, do not re-code the record as RDA.

 Libraries Australia and the ANBD operate within a cooperative cataloguing environment.
 When hybridising a record, member libraries should consider this shared environment and for best practice:

-- Do not remove valid AACR2 elements when enhancing records.
-If it is not wrong, leave it in
+not remove valid AACR2 elements when enhancing records.
+If it is not wrong, leave it in.

-The Program for Cooperative Cataloguing (PCC) provides more information on acceptable enhancements to non-RDA records on page nine of the following report, PCC Hybrid Bibliographic Record Guidelines.
+The Program for Cooperative Cataloguing (PCC) provides more information on acceptable enhancements to non-RDA records.
+See PCC Hybrid Bibliographic Record Guidelines, page 9.